Sohojoe/CLIP_visual-spatial-reasoning/README.md

 Findings:

 * Using the (True) / (False) modifiers proposed in the paper results gives no better than random results.
-* After experimenting with many stratagies for modifying the propts I was able to get results at 55% (so slightly better than average)
+* After experimenting with many stratagies for modifying the prompts I was able to get results at 55% (so slightly better than average)

 Open questions: